iterate/iterate.github.com/source/views/events/leanconf2016.markdown

 serie_subtitle: Learn from successful Lean Startup practitioners
 presenter:
 date: '02.
 11. 2016'
-time: '18:45 - 21:30'
+time: '17:30 - 21:00'
 short_description: "Can't make it to the Lean Startup Conference in San Francisco?
-Come, join us for the live streaming! <a href='http://leanstartup.co/2016-conference/'>See the confirmed speakers here.</a> Note: Due to the 9 hour time difference we can stream only the morning session."
+Join us for the live streaming in Oslo!
+Note: Due to the 8 hour time difference we can stream only the morning session. <br> <a href='https://www.facebook.com/events/796964370406996/'>Click here to join>></a>"
 banner: 'lean-cortado-banner.png'
 thumbnail:
 featured: false